fra-yer/Earthquake-Monitor/README.md

 ### Useful advice
 - you can create separate entities to monitor local earthquakes at different reference points
 - you can cleanly separate major global earthquakes from smaller local earthquakes by setting up two separate entities.
 For example, set up a 'local' entity around your home zone, with a minimum local magnitude of 2.5 and minimum global magnitude of 10 (so, no global earthquakes will be reported in this entity), then set up an independent second 'global' entity with local *and* global minimum of magnitude 7.5
+- although an entity only holds details of the latest earthquake, older events are not lost immediately because Home Assistant keeps them in the built-in recorder.
+See [Older earthquake events](#older-earthquake-events).

 ## Local radius vs global threshold